 - U.S. Air Force Medical Center, Wright-Patterson Air Force Base

 - Wright State University Boonshoft School of Medicine

 - Wright State University

-The Wright State University Department of Pediatrics is housed at The Children’s Medical Center of Dayton (Dayton Children’s), a 155-bed private, not-for-profit tertiary pediatric health care facility that offers a full range of inpatient services, 35 subspecialty and general outpatient clinics, and public health programs encompassing health maintenance, early diagnosis and treatment.
+The Wright State University Department of Pediatrics is housed at Dayton Children’s Hospital, a 155-bed private, not-for-profit tertiary pediatric health care facility that offers a full range of inpatient services, 35 subspecialty and general outpatient clinics, and public health programs encompassing health maintenance, early diagnosis and treatment.
 Included within the hospital are a 16-bed pediatric intensive and progressive care unit, a six-bed intermediate care unit, a 10-bed hematology/oncology unit and a 41-bed state-of-the-art Level III newborn intensive care unit.
-Children’s is staffed by nearly 1,500 employees.
+Dayton Children’s is staffed by nearly 1,500 employees.
 The medical staff consists of around 350 physicians.
-Additionally, over 1,000 community volunteers devote their time to The Children’s Medical Center.
+Additionally, over 1,000 community volunteers devote their time to hospital.

 Dayton Children's, the only children's hospital serving the greater Dayton area, receives referrals from 20 Ohio counties and eastern Indiana.
 Operating as an acute care facility since 1967, the medical center offers medical and surgical services as well as diagnostic evaluation in numerous areas, including the following:

 This full range of subspecialists works without the involvement of fellows, offering residents close contact and direct teaching from the attendings.
 In addition to pediatric and internal medicine/pediatric residency training, Children's provides pediatric experience for residents in general surgery, orthopedic, psychiatry and family medicine training programs.